Deltares/HYDROLIB-core/docs/tutorials/loading_and_saving_a_model.md

 model = FMModel(filepath=Path("/p/model/FlowFM.mdu"), path_style="windows")
 ```

-In the two above examples the `path_style` option describes the path style in the to be loaded model files.
-As a result, HYDROLIB-core knows how to convert the file paths to the running OS path style and interpret them correctly.
+In the two examples mentioned above, the `path_style` option specifies the path style that is used in the model files to be loaded.
+This information allows HYDROLIB-core to accurately convert the file paths to match the path style of the running operating system and interpret them correctly.

 **Saving a model with Unix file paths on Windows:**
 ```python